berlinonline/converjon/README.md

 Installation
 -

+You can install Converjon from NPM with `npm install converjon` or you can:

   * download or clone the repository
   * change into the directory of the repository
   * `npm install -d` to install the dependency libs

+After installation, you may need to adjust some things:

   * set your environment (production/development/testing) via the `NODE_ENV` environment variable (defaults to "development")
   * start with `npm start`

 There are some optional OS specific start/stop scripts under `utils/os_helpers/` which you can also use.

 Configuration
 -